 The Company capitalizes costs to develop internal-use software that are incurred in the application development stage.
-Amortization commences when the software is ready for its intended use and the amortization period is the estimated useful life of the software, generally three to five years.
+Amortization commences when the software is ready for its intended use and the amortization period is the estimated useful life of the software.
 Capitalized costs primarily include contract labor and payroll costs of the individuals dedicated to the development of internal use software.
 The Company capitalized software development costs of \$9.2 million, \$6.9 million and \$3.2 million during the years ended December 31, 2001, 2002, and 2003, respectively.